-Price reasonableness and realism will be considered to the extent appropriate.
+Price reasonableness will be considered to the extent appropriate.
 IAW 15 USC 638(dd)(7), investment by venture capital, private equity firms, or hedge funds shall not be used as an award criterion.

-Peer reviewers will base their conclusions only on information contained in the proposals.
+Peer reviewers will base conclusions solely on proposal content.
 It cannot be assumed reviewers are acquainted with the firm, key individuals, or referenced experiments.